LiZhang-2020/dpdk/doc/guides/rel_notes/deprecation.rst

 * ethdev: Items and actions ``PF``, ``VF``, ``PHY_PORT``, ``PORT_ID`` are deprecated as hard-to-use / ambiguous and will be removed in DPDK 22.11.

+* ethdev: The use of attributes ``ingress`` / ``egress`` in "transfer" flows is deprecated as ambiguous with respect to the embedded switch.
+The use of these attributes will become invalid starting from DPDK 22.11.

 * Broadcom bnxt PMD: NetXtreme devices belonging to the ``BCM573xx and BCM5740x`` families will no longer be supported as of DPDK 21.02.
   Specifically the support for the following Broadcom PCI IDs will be removed